yurisuika/Zehn/README.md

 Currently this skin works fine on both [SteamFriendsPatcher](https://github.com/PhantomGamers/SFP/releases) and [Millennium](https://github.com/ShadowMonster99/millennium-steam-patcher/releases).

 #### Customization
 In the `~/Zehn/css/config.css` file you will find several configurable options, such as those to remove certain buttons like the Big Picture, VR, Add Game, Announcements, and such.
 As well, you can configure some colors.
-Zehn has separate background colors for settings windows and main client windows.
+Zehn has separate background colors for dialog windows and main client windows.
 As well, there is an overall accent color and the standard in-game and online colors which you may wish to change.

 In default colors, the in-game is styled to match the accent.
 If you haven't already noticed, this is themed after [fauux's site](https://fauux.neocities.org/).